hrj-star/salesforce-aws-integration/README.md

 ## ⚡ Features

-1. Send .pdf documents to AWS, call Textract functions to extract content in the document and send the extracted content back to Salesforce
+1. Send .pdf documents to AWS, call Textract functions to extract content in the document and send the extracted content back to Salesforce.
 <br/>

 ## 🌻 Motivation